 \end{algo}

-Consider the setting in Framework~\ref{algo:special}, assume that $ \mu $ and $ \sigma $ are globally Lipschitz continuous, and assume that $ g $ is continuous and at most polynomially growing.
-In the case of sufficiently large $ N, M, J \in \N $ and sufficiently small $ \gamma \in (0,\infty) $ we then think of the random real number
+Consider the setting of Framework~\ref{algo:special}, assume that $ \mu $ and $ \sigma $ are globally Lipschitz continuous, and assume that $ g $ is continuous and at most polynomially growing.
+In the case of sufficiently large $ N, M, J \in \N $ and sufficiently small $ \gamma \in (0,\infty) $, we then think of the random number

 as an approximation of the price of the American option with the discounted pay-off function $ g $ and for every $ j \in \N $ we think of the random variable